christofmuc/BCR2000_Master/README.md

 ## Prerequisites

 We use [CMake 3.14](https://cmake.org/) and Visual Studio 2017 for C++.
 Make sure to have both of these installed.
 Newer Visual Studios might work as well, you can select them as generators in CMake.
+For the exact sequence to build the software, checkout the github action files in the .github/workflows directory.

 ## Downloading

+I provide a pre-built Windows binary in the release section of this github page.

+## Building

 Clone with submodules from github